What is the Weight of a Shot Put?

 Open Age Groups

-In NCAA, Olympic, national and international competition, men use a 16 lb. shot while women continue to use the 8.8 lb. shot.
+In NCAA, Olympic games, national and international competition, men’s shot put events use a 16 lb. shot while women’s events continue to use the 8.8 lb. shot.
 National and international competitions for junior men or those younger than 20 years of age at the beginning of the year use a 13.2 lb. shot.

 Older athletes compete in five age groups.
 Men 30 to 49 years old continue using the 16 lb. shot used by open age group men.
 Fifty-year-old men use a 13.2 lb. weight.
 The weight of the shot decreases by 2.2 lb. every decade.
 Sixty-year-old men use an 11 lb. shot, 70-year-olds use an 8.8 lb. shot, and men over 80 years use a 6.6 lb. shot.
 Women continue to use the 8.8 lb. shot until they reach 50 years of age.
 The shot then drops in weight to 6.6 lb. for women up to 74 years of age.
 Women older than 75 years of age use a 4.4 lb. shot.